By Kristine Pearson

 There’s a positive back-story about radio in post-genocide Rwanda.
-And with the 22nd anniversary of the genocide being commemorated for three months ending on 7 July, I wanted to share it.
+And with the 25th anniversary of the genocide being commemorated for three months ending on 7 July, I wanted to share it.

-How We Got Started in Rwanda
+How we got started in Rwanda

 Rwanda’s most vulnerable

-Through an interpreter I interviewed many child heads of households who’d received our radios from the NGO that distributed them.
-The most common comments were, “the radio eases my isolation; it makes me fee safe at night; it tells me things that parents would tell me; I never thought I would be rich enough to own a radio; the voices I trust are the ones on the radio.”
+I interviewed many child heads of households who’d received our radios from the NGO that distributed them.
+The most common comments were, “the radio eases my isolation; it makes me feel safe at night; it tells me things that parents would tell me; I never thought I would be rich enough to own a radio; the voices I trust are the ones on the radio.”
 These children needed practical advice on heath, hygiene, farming, livestock care, the weather and children’s rights.
 Programs in their own language, Kinyarwanda, did just that.

 Over the years when I’ve asked Westerners what they think these children listen to, they almost always say the same thing – music.
 They imagine what their own teens would listen to.
 Music featured down the list and it was gospel music when it did.
 The most common answer was . . . the news.
-Still traumatized from the genocide, they didn’t have adults they could trust.
+Still traumatised from the genocide, they didn’t have adults they could trust.
 Yet they trusted the voices on the radio to tell them what was going on the in the country.
 And they trusted Paul Kagame’s voice most of all.

-President Kagame the Radio Star
+President Kagame – the radio star

 President Kagame’s role and radio cannot be underestimated.
 Over the years children have said how much they like listening to him.
 Thirteen-year-old Olivia who looks after her blind grandmother and younger sister, said “all the children love listening to President Kagame who tells them what the government is doing for them, how they must work hard, be honest and get an education.
 He told us that we are not Tutsi or Hutu; we are Rwandan.
 He gives us a lot of hope.”

 As we travel on an information superhighway; we think of technology to buy, use and discard.
-We want the latest smartphone, tablet, Mac or PC with cool apps and software.
+We covet the latest smartphone, tablet, Mac or PC with cool apps and software.
 Technology entertains us, occupies our time and teaches us new things.